mckinseyacademy/mcka-theme/docs/SetupNotes.md

 So, to achieve production-like assets management in development, the following steps need to be performed:

+* (First time only) Create yet another nginx config `mcka_apros_production_pipelined` using [example production-like config with pipelines][example-pipelined-apros-config].
+This config is essentially equal to [example production-like config][example-nginx-config], except `location @proxy_to_lms_nginx` points to virtual server set up in `lms_pipeline_assets`, rather than to LMS application location, and `lms.mcka.local` section rewritten to properly serve pipelined static assets.
 * Enable pipelines: pipelines are governed by `FEATURES['USE_DJANGO_PIPELINE']` and disabled in development environment by default.
 To set it to true edit `[cl]ms.env.json` so that `FEATURES` block has `'USE_DJANGO_PIPELINE': true`.
 * Set `DEBUG` setting to `False` - there are some mechanisms in XBlock runtime system that rewrite urls starting with `/static/`